-For 140 years, Fray Bentos has been the leading Scottish pie maker.
-Now, it finally has its first vegan offering.
+(Updated April 9 2020) For 140 years, Fray Bentos has been the leading Scottish pie maker.
+In early 2019, it finally launched its first vegan offering.
+Now the food brand has introduced a vegan steak and kidney pie.

 Fray Bentos, which began making its pies in 1881, says it has no plans to stop producing its iconic meat pies—but it’s also taking the foray into vegetarian options with significant care, earning the approval of the Vegetarian Society for the new Balti pie.

-“Our ‘pie-hard’ fans love our range, but we have seen huge demand recently for vegetarian foods which we’re happy to respond to,” Lorraine Rothwell, of Fray Bentos, told the Daily Mail.
+“Our ‘pie-hard’ fans love our range, but we have seen huge demand recently for vegetarian foods which we’re happy to respond to,” said Lorraine Rothwell of Fray Bentos.

 Scotland, in particular, has seen an uptick in vegan offerings.
 Data released last year pointed to Glasgow as the most “vegan hungry” city in the UK.